Car insurance costs an average of $111 per month in Wyoming. Learn more about how insurance premiums are set.

 Auto insurance policies are affordable in Wyoming.
 The average auto insurance cost in Wyoming is $1,338 per year — 6.2% less than the national average.

 It's impossible to avoid: as you age, your auto insurance expenditures change.
-Generally speaking, auto insurance is more costly for young drivers and teens, as car insurers see inexperienced motorists as more risky.
+Generally speaking, auto insurance is more costly for young drivers and teens, as car insurers see inexperienced motorists as riskier to cover.

 In Wyoming, auto insurance costs $5,573 each year for a 16-year-old motorist, but only $1,155 annually for a driver in their 50s.